 Description of conflict of interest Affected Funds Why this may influence investment decisions and how we manage the conflict Banking services: BNZ provides banking services to BNZ KiwiSaver, including transactional and foreign exchange services.
 All Funds.
-We may be influenced by our association with BNZ and NAB to use their banking services over other financial service providers. exchange services.
-Where we use BNZ or NAB banking services, BNZ may receive commercial benefits.
+We may be influenced by our association with BNZ and NAB to use their banking services over other financial service providers.
+Where we use BNZ or NAB banking services, BNZ or NAB may receive commercial benefits.
 Banking services are provided to us on a commercial arm's length basis.
-BNZISL is part of the Bank of New Zealand which is owned by the NAB group.
+BNZISL is part of a group of investment and advisory businesses owned by FirstCape, which is jointly owned by NAB, Jarden and funds managed by PEP.
 All Funds.
-We may be influenced by our association with other companies within the Bank of New Zealand or NAB group to choose underlying investment managers that are part of the group.
-We manage this conflict by using an asset consultant, JANA, to provide underlying manager recommendations to us.
-JANA used to be but is no longer part of the NAB group.
-Investments selected by us are chosen after a robust investment selection process.
+We may be influenced by our association with other companies within the FirstCape group or NAB group (including BNZ) to choose underlying investment managers that are part of the group.
+Harbour (our parent company) acts as one of our underlying investment managers.
+We manage this conflict through the appointment of an independent director to our investment review committee.
+This committee approves the appointment of underlying investment managers and monitors their ongoing performance.
 We select investments that we consider appropriately reflect the risk profile and investment strategy and objective of the relevant Fund and are consistent with our investment philosophy.